Leadership Theories/PracticeBack to Course Guide

 - Comparing and contrasting characteristics of managers versus leaders.

-- Justifying those leadership characteristics that are essential to achieving organizational goals.
+- Understanding those leadership characteristics that are essential to achieving organizational goals.

 - Describing leadership as determined by the group being led.